rolandholik/Quixote/Documentation/tsem.rst

 replaced with a 'null id', one that consists of 32 null bytes.

-One of the CELL characteristics used in the computation of the task identity, is the digest of the executable file.
-Modifying an executable, or attempting to execute a binary not considered in the security model, will result in an alternation of the task identity that propagates to the generation of invalid state points.
+One of the CELL characteristics used in the computation of the task identity is the digest of the executable file.
+Modifying an executable, or attempting to execute a binary not considered in the security model, will result in an alteration of the task identity that propagates to the generation of invalid state points.

 The task identity is saved in the TSEM specific task structure and is used to compute the state points for any security events that the task